sam-shot/contries_app/README.md

 ## Challenges I faced

-- Making the App multi language : I solve this challenge by using easy localization package to implement multi language support smoothly
+- Getting correct models : I made sure i used a good Json to Dart converter which removed errors
 - Making the App Responsive : I solved this challenge by making use of
 ```
   MediaQuery.of(context).size